EduarddoEscobar/web-module-project-client-auth/README.md

 - [ ] Style as you wish.

 ### Submission Format
-- [z] If this is your first time connecting a submission, authorize your github account within the codegrade assignment.
+- [x] If this is your first time connecting a submission, authorize your github account within the codegrade assignment.
-- [z] Connect your fork to Codegrade using the "Connect Git" button.
+- [x] Connect your fork to Codegrade using the "Connect Git" button.
-- [z] Find your newly created fork from the list and push your work to main.
+- [x] Find your newly created fork from the list and push your work to main.
-- [z] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ
+- [x] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ